International Master Water and Wind Engineering

 • Urban hydrology

-• Three courses from among:
+• Three courses from the following:

 • River hydraulics